 What Are Dental Veneers?

-Dental veneers are one of the most popular procedures in smile design and cosmetic procedures.
+They are one of the most popular procedures in smile design and cosmetic procedures.
 They are what dentists use for the Hollywood Smile procedure that most celebrities have opted for.

 These film-like structures come from different materials and their main objective is to correct smile issues.
 In most cases, people opt for dental veneers for aesthetic reasons more than health.
 Without further ado, let’s take you through 7 surprising facts about the dental veneers.